rdarder/cards/README.md

 **2. Picking a Random Item from a List**

 This is a classic programming pattern.
 To get a random item from a list, we get a random index number and use that to pick the item.
-Remember from Unit 3, the hashtag `#` operator gets the total number of items in a list-like table.
+Remember from [Assembling Your Army](#assembling-your-army), the hashtag `#` operator gets the total number of items in a list-like table.

 ```lua
 local names = { "Goblin", "Elf", "Golem", "Dragon" }